 Our Native American Art Auctions have become our biggest fund raising events and they enable us to, in part, support our scholarship program, support the park in its endeavors, and to fund other special events.
 The main purpose of each auction is to provide economic assistance to the artists and community.
-In the many years that the Friends group has run the auction, we have returned over $2,000,000 to the local communities through the artists who consign items into the auction.
+In the many years that the Friends group has run the auction, we have returned over $3,000,000 to the Native American communities through the artists who consign items into the auction since 1990.
+Our sales and auction process returns approximately 85 cents of every dollar sold to the Native American community.
+There is no sale tax or entrance fee for the buyers.
 The FoH Native American Art Auctions are held in May and September.
 We spend the week before the auction accepting items from Native American artists including Navajo, Hopi, and other Puebloan tribes.
-Generally we have 400+ items that are sold.
+Generally we have 300+ items entered.
 The auction has been called the best kept secret in Arizona but we still attract bidders from both coasts and all over the Southwest because of the exceptional value and authenticity of the auction items.

 Our next auction Friends of Hubbell Native American Arts Auction is scheduled for: